uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In ``modules/mux/targets/host/CMakeLists.txt``, add the new extension
 directory.
-If the directory is located outside of the ComputeAorta tree, then
+If the directory is located outside of the oneAPI Construction Kit
-``add_subdirectory()`` will need to specify a binary directory:
+tree, then ``add_subdirectory()`` will need to specify a binary directory:

 .. code-block:: cmake